frap129/my-noctalia-plugins/README.md

-# Noctalia Plugins Registry
+# Noctalia Main Plugins Registry

 Main plugin registry for [Noctalia Shell](https://github.com/noctalia-dev/noctalia-shell).

 ## Overview

 This repository hosts community and official plugins for Noctalia Shell.
 The `registry.json` file is automatically maintained and provides a centralized index of all available plugins.

 ## Plugin Structure